Crossover times in bipartite networks with activity constraints and time-varying switching rates: Introduction

 \begin{assumption}[\textbf{Isoperimetric properties}] Either of the following two conditions holds: \begin{enumerate}[label={\rm(\alph*)}] \item $G$ is a complete bipartite graph with $\abs{U}>1$. \item $G$ satisfies hypothesis~\textup{(H2)} in~\textup{\cite{HolNarTaa16}} and $\beta_U\abs{U}<\beta_V\abs{V}$. \end{enumerate} \end{assumption}

 \begin{assumption}[\textbf{Energy barriers}] $\check{\Gamma}^{(0)}\prec\sqrt{\Gamma^{(0)}}$. \end{assumption}

-Hypothesis (H2) in~\cite{HolNarTaa16} says that for every $i \in V$ there exists an isoperimetric numbering starting with $i$ that is sufficiently long.
+Hypothesis (H2) in~\cite{HolNarTaa16} says that for every $i \in V$ there exists an isoperimetric numbering of~$V$ starting with $i$ that is sufficiently long.
 The condition $\beta_U\abs{U}<\beta_V\abs{V}$ is a restatement of hypothesis~(H0) in~\cite{HolNarTaa16} and guarantees that $u$ is metastable and $v$ is stable, which is the setting considered in the present paper.
 The quantities $\Gamma^{(s)}$ and $\check{\Gamma}^{(s)}$ are introduced in Section~\ref{sec:reghom} below.
 Intuitively, for each $s \geq 0$, $\Gamma^{(s)}$ is the height of the hill that the time-homogeneous process with parameters $\lambda_U(s)$ and $\lambda_V(s)$ needs to climb in order to go from $u$ to $v$, whereas $\check{\Gamma}^{(s)}$ is the depth of the deepest well whose bottom is not $u$ or $v$ (the process may get stuck in this well on its way from $u$ to $v$).
 Under Assumption~\ref{keyassump}, the identification of $\Gamma^{(s)}$ boils down to the identification of the (bipartite) isoperimetric cost function (see Section~\ref{sec:intro:formulation}).
 The quantity $\check{\Gamma}^{(s)}$ has not been studied before.
+Assumption~\ref{keyassumpextra} is technical and presumably can be weakened.
+In Example~\ref{ex:cbg} below we show that for a complete bipartite graph it is redundant.

 In practice, it will be more convenient to replace $\varepsilon(s)$ in \eqref{eq:varepsdef} by

 where $\xPr^{(s)}$ is the law of a time-homogeneous Markov chain with parameters $\lambda_U(s)$ and $\lambda_V(s)$.
 The two quantities are expected to be close to each other, but the advantage of $\check{\varepsilon}(s)$ is that it is more tractable than $\varepsilon(s)$, and can be sharply estimated in various cases.
 Let